vartolas/rejuvenate/README.md

 # Welcome to our Rejuvenate website! 💪 🏃 🥗 🍲 🛏️

-Here at Rejuvenate, we believe in sharing fitness, nutrtion, and sleep advice in our journey to good health.
+Here at Rejuvenate, we believe in sharing fitness, nutrition, and sleep advice in our journey to good health.

 # Login Page